-- A copy of the referral report - 100 days additional logbook signed off by your supervisor and counsellor (note as per experience prior to issue of result letter will not be considered). - Additional 24 hours PQSL Record signed off by your supervisor and counsellor. - Referred Candidates Record signed off by your supervisor and counsellor.
-This should include all competencies, not just those the candidate has been referred on. - Record of Progress Mandatory, Core and Optional Competencies all competencies to be signed off by your supervisor and counsellor as completed.
-This should include all competencies, not just those the candidate has been referred on. - Updated OR New Critical Analysis in line with Referral Report signed off by your supervisor and counsellor - Updated Final Assessment Application Form- signed by proposers, seconders, you and your employer (note proposers and seconders must be Fellows or Professional Members of the Society.
-At least one of the signatories must be a Fellow and no more than two of the signatories should be from your firm or organisation. - Updated Completed Mark Sheet with digital passport photo - Updated signed Supervisor and Counsellor Declaration to be positioned at start of submission documentation - Updated confirmation from all signatories permitting use of digital signatures (where relevant) - Final Assessment Application Fee €305 - PLUS All Documentation from previous submission including: - Original Signed Supervisor and Counsellor Declaration to be positioned at start of submission documentation - Original Logbook 12/24 months- signed off by your supervisor and counsellor - Original competency achievement planner signed off by your supervisor and counsellor - Original PQSL Record: a minimum of 48 hours per 12 month period - Original Record of Progress: Mandatory, Core and Optional Competencies all competencies to be signed off by your supervisor and counsellor as completed. - Original critical analysis signed off by your supervisor and counsellor
+- A copy of the referral report - Additional 24 hours PQSL Record. - Referred Candidates Record.
+This should include all competencies, not just those the candidate has been referred on. - Updated OR New Critical Analysis in line with Referral Report. - Updated Final Assessment Application Form- signed by proposers, seconders, you and your employer (note proposers and seconders must be Fellows or Professional Members of the Society.
+At least one of the signatories must be a Fellow and no more than two of the signatories should be from your firm or organisation. - Updated Completed Mark Sheet with digital passport photo - Updated signed Sponsor Declaration. - Updated confirmation from all signatories permitting use of digital signatures (where relevant). - Final Assessment Application Fee €305. - PLUS All Documentation from previous submission including: - Original Signed Sponsor Declaration - Original competency achievement planner - Original PQSL Record: a minimum of 48 hours per 12 month period - Original critical analysis signed by you